 It’s best to prepare the ingredients for this Mint Pea Salad and the dressing separately and combine them together just before serving, since the acidity of the lemon juice does discolour the peas over time, spoiling the bright green aesthetic of this dish.

-Finally, should you wish to turn this Mint Pea Salad into a more robust side dish, or a stand-alone salad suitable for lunch, try adding a few boiled new potatoes.
+Finally, should you wish to turn this Mint Pea Salad into a more robust stand-alone salad suitable for lunch, try adding a few boiled new potatoes.
+And if you are looking for more BBQ friendly side dishes, take a look at my green bean and potato salad and my beetroot salad.
+They both work well alongside this pea salad.

 Mint Pea Salad